 Cover and put in fridge for 30 minutes or longer or even overnight.
 Make your patties approximately 1/4 to 1/2 cup in size.
 At this point you can freeze the patties in a sealed container or proceed to frying or grilling.

 Heat up oil in a cast iron pan.
-When very hot, reduce heat to medium-low and fry patties for 5 to 6 minutes on each side.
+When very hot, reduce heat to medium-low and fry patties for 6 to 8 minutes on each side.
 The outside layer of the patty should be seared and crisp.
-You can also grill them for 3 minutes on each side.
+You can also grill them for the same amount of time on each side.
 Serve as is or between buns with veggies / condiments of choice.